TheSoundOfAIOSR/rg_text_to_sound/README.md

 # rg_text_to_sound
-Research Group - Text to Sound
+**Research Group - Text to Sound**

+This README has two sections:
+* Main Resources: the "primary"/"most used" resouces, with an in-depth explanation
+* Other Resources: the resources that are implemented in this repository but are secondary, with a brief description and links to more in-depth READMEs

 # Main Resources